 In the simplest form, lead capture is that ‘subscribe to our newsletter’ or ‘subscribe for updates’ option you see on many sites.
-However, unless your content writers turning out highly unique material and you have droves of people wanting to sign up, this doesn’t go far enough.
+However, unless your content writers are turning out highly unique material and you have droves of people signing up, this doesn’t go far enough.

 One reason this isn’t sufficient for most service businesses, is that not all their prospective clients have precisely the same interests, challenges, pain points and buying motivations.
 Unless you’re able to segment your database into buyer types, and deliver the most relevant content to each, results with a newsletter subscription alone are likely to be mediocre.

 When someone subscribes to your blog or newsletter, that action doesn’t indicate what they’re interested in right now, or how you might help them.
 However, if they download an eBook related to a specific challenge, it’s a different story.
 What you have then is often a genuine lead – someone who has identified themselves as a potential client by virtue of their interest in the topic.
 If your content is well targeted, then this gives you the opportunity to connect with people who may be about to consider the services you offer.

 Yet another advantage is in the numbers.
 As you might realise from your own online behaviour, it’s more tempting to register for a piece of content that’s highly relevant to your goals right now, than to register for a newsletter that might or might not prove interesting later.
 With the right content offers on your website, the number of captured leads might surprise you.

 When you decide to get serious about lead capture, you need to step it up a level:

 - Create a tempting content offer.
 This will most often be one that addresses a buyer challenge;